yayowd/flblog/README.md

 #### WEB SERVER
 Lightweight web server (such as apache or nginx) capable of running cgi.
-NOTE: nginx need fcgiwrap to support cgi.
+NOTE: Nginx need fcgiwrap to support cgi.

 - install server
 >```shell